Historic Myrtle Beach Colored School & Education Center

 900 Dunbar Street

 The Myrtle Beach Colored School served African-American students in the Myrtle Beach area for more than 20 years.
-Now, a new Historic Myrtle Beach Colored School Museum and Education Center provides a window on that past, as well as a door to the future for all.
+Now, the Historic Myrtle Beach Colored School Museum and Education Center provides a window on that past, as well as a door to the future for all.
 Thanks to leadership from the City of Myrtle Beach, vision from former students and a partnership among public and private entities, the old school has been preserved in spirit and recreated in fact and continues to fulfill an educational mission.

 The original four-room, wood-framed Myrtle Beach Colored School opened in 1932 as a product of segregated times.
 Previously, African-American students were educated in local churches, since they could not attend the official “white” schools.
 Having a school to call their own was a great advancement and source of pride, and the Myrtle Beach Colored School fulfilled a vital role in the African-American community during that period of transition and growth.